limansky/limansky_me/drafts/2016-11-27-fixing-bugs.md

 Once we wrapped the `hSaver` in `Lazy` it prevents the compiler to be too clever, and postpone implicit parameter evaluation to runtime.
-Now the `SqlSaver` for HList is working properly.
+Now the `SqlSaver` for HList works properly.
 We can fix the `genericSaver` in the same way, wrapping `saver` into `Lazy`:

 ```Scala